Tomas1337/NDI_FaceTrack/src/mkdocs/docs/docs.md

  Warning: You must pass the `name` parameter when launching. |
  Warning: By using this option, you are unable to use any of the following features: |

-- **Moveable Home Position**: Position where you want the tracker to place 'center' the target person.
+- **Target X/Y COORD**: X and Y Position where the tracker will place the tracked person in reference to the frame.
+By default, the trcker will place the tracker person in the **CENTER** of the frame.
-- **Speed Sensitivity**: Control how fast the camera reacts to movement.
+- **Speed Sensitivity (Gamma)**: Control how fast the camera reacts to movement.
-- **Horizontal Threshold**: The threshold on how far the target body is from the center.
-If the distance is above the threshold, horizontal camera tracking will start.
+- **Horizontal Threshold**: The horizontal threshold on how far the target body is from the set tracking position (see Target X Coord).
+If the percentage is above the threshold, horizontal camera tracking will start.
-- **Vertical Threshold**: The threshold on how far the target body is from the center.
+- **Vertical Threshold**: The vertical threshold on how far the target body is from the set tracking position (see Target Y Coord).
 If the distance is above the threshold, vertical camera tracking will start.
 - **Change sources**: Use the menu bar to select available NDI Sources
 - **WASD QE keys**: Typically, we use WASD-QE keys to move and zoom the camera.
 This is disabled.